mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-45"></a>
 [Back to top](#top)
 ## CA-45 -- Rep. Katie Porter (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-45)
-## Committees
-Katie Porter is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this district has received:<b> $12,613,000 </b>in SC HEP grants.
 ```